shahinsalehiin/wcEazy-Free/readme.txt

 	<li><strong>Product Sticky Bar:</strong> Initiate your WooCommerce site with product sticky bar  is a useful addon for boosting conversion rates on WooCommerce sites.
 Every product page contains a sticky bar with an Add to Cart button as well as other product-related information including a product thumbnail, title, rating, and price.</li>
 	<li><strong>URL Coupon:</strong> Generate unique URLs to any coupon in your e-commerce store.
 Adding a URL to any coupon, you can apply a coupon code automatically just by clicking a link.</li>
 	<li><strong>Free Shipping Bar:</strong> A floating banner that displays at the top or bottom of your website and informs visitors that you provide free shipping or other offers is known as a free shipping bar.
 It's an excellent approach to encourage customers to complete the checkout process.</li>
+	<li><strong>Address Book:</strong> A custom account page menu that gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.
+Addresses can be updated and modified quickly and easily in /my-account/, or saved as part of the checkout process.</li>
 </ol>

 <br>